 You cannot deduct legal fees that have been incurred to get a separation or divorce or to establish custody or visitation rights for a child.

-The recipient of support payments may deduct legal and accounting fees incurred for the following:
+However, the recipient of support payments may deduct legal and accounting fees incurred for the following:

 - to collect overdue support payments owing